Hordenine

 Stimulant/sympathomimetic effects (animal evidence)

-Hapke 1995 (, Dtsch Tierarztl Wochenschr) demonstrated in dogs and rats that hordenine produced positive inotropic effect on heart, increased systolic and diastolic BP, and increased peripheral blood flow.
-Effects via indirect adrenergic activity (norepinephrine release).
-CRITICAL CAVEAT: effects were short-lived and required HIGH DOSES — performance enhancement in racehorses unlikely.
-Human translation has not been rigorously demonstrated.
+Animal studies in dogs and rats showed hordenine produced a positive inotropic effect on the heart, increased systolic and diastolic BP, and increased peripheral blood flow, via indirect adrenergic activity (norepinephrine release).
+Critical caveat: effects were short-lived and required high doses, and human translation has not been rigorously demonstrated.

 Weak MAO-B inhibitor (potentiates other PEAs)

-Hordenine is a selective substrate for MAO-B with weak inhibitory activity (Km = 479 μM, Vmax = 128 nM/mg protein/h in rat liver).
-Theoretical mechanism for potentiating phenylethylamine (PEA) and other monoamines that are MAO-B substrates.
-Combined with PEA in some pre-workouts to extend duration.
-NOT a clinically meaningful MAOI like prescription drugs (selegiline, etc.) — far weaker effect.
+Hordenine is a selective substrate for MAO-B with weak inhibitory activity.
+Theoretical mechanism for potentiating phenylethylamine (PEA) and other monoamines that are MAO-B substrates; combined with PEA in some pre-workouts to extend duration.
+Not a clinically meaningful MAOI like prescription drugs (selegiline, etc.) — far weaker effect.

 NO direct lipolytic activity (Haj Ahmed 2021)

-Haj study directly tested hordenine effects on adipocyte lipolysis.
-RESULT: hordenine does NOT activate or inhibit lipolysis in fat cells.
+A study directly tested hordenine on adipocyte lipolysis and found it does not activate or inhibit lipolysis in fat cells.
 Adipocytes were responsive to standard stimulants (isoprenaline, forskolin) and inhibitors (insulin) but unresponsive to hordenine.
-Authors concluded: 'Hordenine consumption cannot likely increase lipid mobilization from fat depots since this plant alkaloid is lacking noticeable lipolytic effect.'
+The conclusion was that hordenine is unlikely to increase lipid mobilization from fat depots.
 Direct evidence against fat-burner marketing claims.

 Indirect adrenergic activity (norepinephrine release)